MVP to 2.0: Redesigning the Inbox to stop missing leads

 Reflection

-By collaborating with engineers while mapping the system logic and presenting proposals as interaction flows rather than polished UI, we avoided late-stage surprises and kept the team focused on solving the right problem.
-Visualizing the complexity of the existing inbox also helped the broader organization empathize with the user experience.
+By collaborating closely with engineers to map the system logic, and by presenting early solutions as interaction flows, we surfaced constraints early, avoided late-stage surprises, and kept the team focused on the right problem.